-The exam must be passed prior to the beginning of the 3rd, in order for the student to continue the program.
+The exam must be passed prior to the beginning of the $3^{rd}$ , in order for the student to continue the program.

-3 Local educational components
+3 Local educational components and CMS & Adobe

-The local educational components make of a total of 30 ECTS during the 3rd semester.
+The local educational components make of a total of 30 ECTS during the 3rd.